COVID-19 protocols and practices

 - Household is defined as the people you live with and the people outside of your immediate family with whom you spend time not wearing a mask.

-- Building access limited to students and staff.
+- Building access limited to students, staff and vendors only as neccesary.
 Only staff and students who have passed the daily health screening will be allowed on buses and in the buildings.
-No parents or visitors will be allowed to enter the school this year, except in emergency situations.
+Vendors, such as repair people, are required to complete the daily health screening before entering the building.

 2. MINIMIZE TRANSMISSION of COVID-19 inside of Akiba-Schechter